chenaciousD/blabla/content/posts/2010-19-08---Transforming an Energy Utility.md

 ![AGL-Customer-Initiative.jpg](/media/AGL-Customer-Initiative.jpg)

-### Signature Customer Experiences
+####  Signature Customer Experiences

 Across all Customer Events, frog generated differentiated signature moments that addressed distinct customer needs synthesized from primary research.
-Below is just one example of a signature moment that addressed the need for understanding energy usage.
+Below is one example of a signature moment that addressed the need for understanding energy usage.

 <img src="/media/AGL-Understand-My-Energy.jpg" width="500" />